Contact us: 01935 850555

 Our Prep children are taught by staff who concentrate on their own specialist areas, offering pupils the opportunity to explore a wide range of subjects with teachers who share their passion for their learning adventure.

-The school day for Years 3 - 6 is 9.00 - 4.45 with wrap around care available from 8.00am - 6.00pm.
+The school day for Years 3 - 6 is 8.30 am to - 4.45 pm with wraparound care available from 8.00am - 5.30 pm.

 The daily sessions for Years 3 - 6 are:

-- Mornings: 9.00 - 12.40
+- Mornings: 8.30 - 12.40

-- Break is from 11.00 - 11.15 (Children are encouraged to bring a healthy snack).
+- There is a 15 minute morning break (Pupils are encouraged to bring a healthy snack).

 - Lunch: 12.40 in the dining room, there is a wide choice available for all pupils in our canteen style servery.
 Family meals are eaten together and teachers eat their meals with the children.

 - Afternoons: 13.30 - 4.45 pm, including an afternoon break with school snack & drink.

-Keeping in Touch
+Keeping in touch

-There is a weekly class newsletter for Junior Parents and a School Newsletter which are both emailed to parents every Friday during term time.
+There is a weekly class newsletter for Parents and a School Newsletter which are both emailed to parents every Friday during term time.